fboukezzoula/PlaceholdersKit/README.md

 # or only CMD ["placeholders]
 ```

-In this example, the placeholders binary was copied directly in the /usr/local/bin folder to be in the PATH.
+In this example, the placeholders binary was copied directly in the /usr/local/bin folder to be automatically in the PATH.

 If you plan to use both [ENTRYPOINT] and [CMD] Docker commands in your Dockerfile, be vigilant about their joint use.
 I recommend the article of John Zaccone, a Docker Captain, which explain this main topic at http://www.johnzaccone.io/entrypoint-vs-cmd-back-to-basics/